-Important Identified Risk: Ischemic Heart Disease Evidence for linking the risk to the medicine This important identified risk is based on data from clinical studies.
+Important Identified Risk: Ischemic Heart Disease Evidence for linking the risk to This important identified risk is based on data from clinical the medicine studies.
 Ischemic heart disease (including the following events observed in at least 2 patients in randomized placebo-controlled phase 3 studies: angina pectoris, coronary artery disease, myocardial infarction, acute myocardial infarction, acute coronary syndrome, angina unstable, myocardial ischemia, and arteriosclerosis coronary artery) is a common adverse drug reaction that has been reported in patients treated with enzalutamide.
-In 9785-CL-0335 (ARCHES) in metastatic HSPC patients the incidence of ischaemic heart disease was 1.7% in the enzalutamide group, and in 1.4% in the placebo group.
+In MDV3100-13 (EMBARK), the incidence of IHD was higher in the enzalutamide monotherapy group (9%), as compared 5.4% in the enzalutamide + ADT group and 5.6% in placebo + ADT.
+In 9785-CL-0335 (ARCHES) in metastatic HSPC patients the incidence of ischaemic heart disease was 2.8% in the enzalutamide group, and in 1.9% in the placebo group.
 In PROSPER, the incidence of ischemic heart disease was 6.5% vs 1.7% in enzalutamide and placebo groups.
-In the phase 3 studies, the incidence of any event of ischemic heart disease was 3.6% in the enzalutamide group compared with 1.4% in the placebo group.
-From the pooled phase 3 studies and phase 2 studies, the incidence of ischaemic heart disease among the enzalutamide treated patients in the double-blind plus open label was 3.6%.
-When adjusted for duration of the exposure, the event rates of ischemic heart disease remained higher in the enzalutamide-treated group in the phase 3 studies compared with the placebo group.
-Risk factors and risk groups Risk factors for experiencing an ischemic event included a history of one or more of the following: cardiovascular disease, dyslipidemia, and age ≥ 75 years.
+In the phase 3 studies, the incidence of any event of ischemic heart disease was 3.5% in the enzalutamide group compared with 2.0% in the placebo group.
+From the pooled phase 3 studies and phase 2 studies, the incidence of ischaemic heart disease among the enzalutamide treated patients in the double-blind plus open label was 4.6%.
+When adjusted for duration of the exposure, the event rates of ischemic heart disease remained higher in the enzalutamide-treated group in the phase 3 studies compared with the placebo Risk factors and risk groups group.
+Risk factors for experiencing an ischemic event included a history of one or more of the following: cardiovascular disease, dyslipidemia, and age ≥ 75 years.
 Adverse cardiac events are a recognized risk with ADT.
-Risk minimization measures Routine risk minimization measures: • SmPC Section 4.8; • PL Section 4.
-ADEL A L. D. C. C. El HSDC: homeone consitive must take consent DL: Dealrock Leeflet; SmDC: Summer:
+Risk minimization measures Routine risk minimization measures: • SmPC Section 4.8; PL Section 4.
+Additional risk minimization measures: • None

-ADT: Androgen Deprivation Therapy; HSPC: hormone-sensitive prostate cancer; PL: Package Leaflet; SmPC: Summary of Product Characteristics.
+ADT: Androgen Deprivation Therapy; HSPC: Hormone-Sensitive Prostate Cancer; PL: Package Leaflet; SmPC: Summary of Product Characteristics.

-II.C Postauthorization Development Plan
+II.C Postauthorization development plan

-II.C.1 Studies Which are Conditions of the Marketing Authorization
+II.C.1 Studies which are conditions of the marketing authorization